 The benefits you will reap by choosing a Board Certified Plastic Surgeon are as follows:

 Expertise means experience.
-A surgeon who has undergone a plastic surgery residency programs and has at least five years of experience has already performed a number of surgeries, giving them all the necessary skills to help you reach your cosmetic and plastic surgery goals.
+A surgeon who has undergone a plastic surgery residency program and has at least five years of experience has already performed a number of surgeries, giving them all the necessary skills to help you reach your cosmetic and plastic surgery goals.
 Both of our plastic surgeons at Panacea Plastic Surgery have been through the prestigious plastic surgery residency program at Emory University.
 Plus, they have been practicing surgeons for almost a decade.